zzottel/feed2red/README.md

 ```

 If feed entries are later updated, and this update is reflected in a
-changed modified date, feed2red.pl will currently simply post the entry
+changed issued or modified date, feed2red.pl will currently simply post
-again.
-If the feed doesn't have modified dates, or only the contents are
+the entry again.
+If the feed doesn't have modified dates, or only the
-updated, not the date, feed2red.pl will currently ignore updates to posts.
+contents are updated, not the date, feed2red.pl will currently ignore
+updates to posts.

+If you use UseContentHash, not the issued/modified date is relevant, but
+whether the contents of the entry have changed.
+Still, if they have
+changed, a new post is generated.

 Features intended for more professional use
 -------------------------------------------